 Some of our testers loved it, others weren’t so sure.
 It’s got the looks, the wow factor and the fast, efficient burn, but there were some doubts about its reliance on a fan and the usefulness of the phone-charging function.
 Its compactness and light weight mean it’s very portable, which makes it more viable as an alternative to a small camping gas cooker.

-At only around 280g in weight and folding away into a titchy bag, the Woodgas has to be the stove for back-packers and wild campers – and even for car-campers who don’t want a lot of big and heavy kit.
+At only around 250g in weight and folding away into a titchy bag, a woodgas has to be the stove for back-packers and wild campers – and even for car-campers who don’t want a lot of big and heavy kit.

 Our testers loved the way this stove fitted so neatly and simply together, and it was up and running in a couple of minutes using a bit of small kindling and some twigs.
 The flame was soon strong enough to set a pan on top.

-It’s small, so it took some careful placing to get the pan sitting right on the supports.
-We were supplied with our stove by Het Buiten in the Netherlands who have opted for a hinged and fairly sturdy pot-stand in preference to the redesigned wire stand on Wild Stoves’ Wild Woodgas Stove (otherwise very similar).
-The pan was soon heating up nicely.
+It’s small, so it took some careful placing to get the pan sitting right on the support, but the pan was soon heating up nicely.

 - Would probably fit in a (big) pocket, so could be taken anywhere for almost instant cooking.